patrickfuller/blender-graphs/README.md

 sh draw_network.sh "[[1,2],[2,3],[3,4],[4,1],[2,5],[5,4]]"
 ```

-will open blender with a 3D visualization of this network (see the "pinwheel" sample).
+will open blender with a 3D visualization of this network.

 Advanced Usage
 --------------